browserengineering/book/book/scheduling-and-threading.md

 [^fast-commit]: `commit` is the one time when both threads are both "stopped" simultaneously---in the sense that neither is running a different task at the same time.
-For this reason commit needs to be as fast as possible, so as to lose the minimum possible amount of parallelism.
+For this reason commit needs to be as fast as possible, so as to lose the minimum possible amount of parallelism and responsiveness.

 Finally, let's add some methods on `TabWrapper` to schedule various kinds of main thread tasks scheduled by the `Browser`.